hrmnjt/notes/README.md

 Git backed private encrypted note-taking.
 Awesomeness coming soon!

 Context:
-A quick and dirty implementation of the project can be found in the `release-0.1.0` branch.
+A quick and dirty implementation of the project can be found in the [`release-0.1.0`](https://github.com/hrmnjt/notes/tree/release-0.1.0) branch.
 I'm as of now re-designing the approach for notes, not loosing the initial essence/motivation.
 The primary idea is two fold:
 - fork the repo and start writing notes
 - multiple options for making notes secure and private

-TODO: add links for `release-0.1.0` branch

 ## Documentation

-Documentation for the project is done using [Sphinx]() and is located in [docs]() folder.
+Documentation for the project is done using [Sphinx](https://www.sphinx-doc.org/en/master/) and is located in [docs](#) folder.
 TODO: add details for guided docs

 ## Todos